sematic-ai/sematic/developer-docs/README.md

     repo.
 Commit and push all of these to a new release branch, and create a PR for the change based on `gh-pages`.
 Wait for approval, and merge it.

-1. Deploy this new official release to the `stage` environment, in order to leave it in a consistent and expected state, and to test the actual commands users will be using to deploy the release.
-    ```bash
-    $ # Run this step if it has never been done before
-    $ helm repo add sematic-ai https://sematic-ai.github.io/helm-charts

-    $ # STAGE:
-    $ helm repo update
-    $ helm upgrade sematic-server sematic-ai/sematic-server -n stage -f /path/to/stage_values.yml
-    $ helm list -n stage  # check that the expected APP VERSION was deployed
-    ```

 1. Finally, draft the release on GitHub, from
   [the tag you previously committed](https://github.com/sematic-ai/sematic/tags):
     - Pick the `"previous tag"` from the dropdown to refer to the previous release.